universal-packages/universal-redis-pubsub/README.md

 })

 redisPubSub.on('channelA', (message) => {
-  // It macthes channelA so it will receive it
+  // It matches channelA so it will receive it
 })
 ```